mylighter/mylighter/README.md

 I'm a scratcher and a python learner

-I'm working on playing scratch
+I'm working on coding with py.

 Hope to make friends!